Excel

 This page collects 29 searchable Excel keyboard shortcuts across 5 categories.
 Start with the shortcuts for Workbook & Files, Navigation, Editing, Formulas, then print the cheat sheet once the important ones are worth keeping nearby.

-Workbook & Files 5 shortcuts
+Workbook & Files

 Create new workbook